 In Virginia, Reckless Driving is a crime, not just a traffic ticket.
-If you are convicted, you will have a lifetime criminal record, which can never be removed.
+If you are convicted, you will have a reckless driving & dui/dwi defense record, which anyone can easily find online.

-The penalties for Reckless Driving include large fines and driver’s license suspensions.
-In serious cases, there are jail sentences.
+The penalties for Reckless Driving include large fines and lengthy driving suspensions.
+In serious cases, for example, driving 100 mph or more or driving 95 mph or more with prior speeding offenses, there are often jail sentences.

 How do You Commit Reckless Driving?

-You can commit the crime of Reckless Driving in a number of different ways, some of which are:
+In Virginia, you can commit the crime of Reckless Driving in many different ways, some of which are:

 - Driving more than 85 miles per hour regardless of the speed limit.

-In many states, these types of driving violations would result in a traffic ticket.
-In Virginia, they are crimes.
+In many states, these types of driving violations result in an ordinary traffic ticket.
+In Virginia, they are the crime of Reckless Driving.

-Using my experience, I will determine the best possible defense for you, by evaluating the facts of your particular case, such as:
+Using my experience, I will determine the best strategy for you, by evaluating the facts of your particular case, such as: